OanaGaskey/PID-Controller/README.md

 ![PIDeq](images/PIDeq.JPG)

-In the equation above `e(t)` is the error.
+In the equation above `u(t)` is the control value and `e(t)` is the error.
 Let's say the car's desired position is in the middle of the lane and its current position is 2m to the right.
 The error in this case is 2m.

 `Kp` is the proportional gain.
 Using `Kp` the car will steer left while moving forward down the road.
 The steering value will be large at the begining as the error is large.
 As the car approaches the desired centered position, the steering angle approaches zero.
 When the car is in the middle of the road the steering angle is zero.
 Even so, the car will keep going left since it is still slightly facing that way.
 The `Kp` component of the controller helps steer the car in the correct direction.
 Using `Kp` alone in an inertial system like a car leads to oversteer.
 With this, the car will drive in an S shape along the desired trajectory.